 As a member-elected Board of Director regulated entity, the Cooperative accounts for the financial effects of regulation in accordance with the Financial Accounting Standards Board Accounting Standards Codification 980 Regulated Operations (FASB ASC 980).
 This statement allows for the recording of a regulatory asset or liability for amounts that will be collected or refunded through the rate-making process in the future.
-In accordance with regulatory treatment, the Cooperative deferred a debt redemption gain and amortizes such gain over the life of the new debt.
 The accounting policies followed by the Cooperative are subject to the Federal Energy Regulatory Commission's Uniform System of Accounts prescribed for Class A and B Electric Utilities.
 The accounting policies conform to accounting principles generally accepted in the United States of America as applied in the case of regulated electric utilities.
 The Cooperative uses the accrual method of accounting.
 The Cooperative believes, based on current regulatory circumstances, that its use of regulatory accounting is appropriate and in accordance with the provisions of FASB ASC 980.